normanormata/norma-normata/_pages/bd.md

 4. The higher judicatory in each instance shall either conclude any uncompleted case of discipline begun in the lower judicatory, or refer the case to the judicatory to whose care the accused has been committed.

-## Chapter III
-Steps in the Institution of Judicial Process
+## Chapter III: Steps in the Institution of Judicial Process
 1. A charge of an offense may be brought by an injured party, by a person not an injured party, or by a judicatory.
 The offense alleged in the charge should be serious enough to warrant a trial (cf. Chapter III, Section 7.b [6]).
 No charge shall be admitted against an elder, unless it is brought by two or more persons, according to I Timothy 5:19.

 2. No charge shall be admitted by the judicatory if it is filed more than two years after the commission of the alleged offense, unless it appears that unavoidable impediments have prevented an earlier filing of the charge.
 A charge shall be considered filed when it has been delivered to the clerk or the moderator of the judicatory.